l0andr/to/README.markdown

-# TO it's for of T.
+# TO it's fork of T.

 Below is original documentation of T: